mohaibra1/huisarts/README.md

 # huisarts
-A medical clinic website that makes easy for their patient to make an appointment for consultation.
+A medical clinic website that makes easy for patient to make an appointment for consultation.